Rahulvr7/DailyMotivation-Bot/README.md

 1. $inspire - replies to the user with a random motivational quote
 2. $new - the user can manually add motivational messages to the database
 3. $del - the user can delete the motivational message from the database
+4. $list - the user can check the motivational messages in the database
-4. $responding - the user can turn the Bot On/Off
+5. $responding - the user can turn the Bot On/Off

 OUTPUT:
 ![image](https://user-images.githubusercontent.com/99265509/156898548-84ca90e8-a94b-4143-af15-4dd3b946f6bb.png)